survivejs/webpack-book/manuscript/04_what_is_webpack.md

 };
 ```

 Webpack's configuration model can feel a bit opaque at times as the configuration file can appear monolithic and it can be difficult to understand what webpack is doing unless you know the ideas behind it.
-It's the reason why the book exists as once you know the concepts and what each part of the configuration is doing, webpack makes more sense and you can get more out of it.
+The book exists to make the concepts and ideas to address this problem.

 T> Often webpack's property definitions are flexible and it's the best to look at either the documentation or TypeScript definitions to see what's allowed.
 For example, `entry` can be a function and an asynchronous one even.
-Sometimes there are multiple ways to achieve the same and this applies especially to loaders.
+At times, there are multiple ways to achieve the same, especially with loaders.

 W> Webpack's plugins are registered from top to bottom but loaders follow the opposite rule.
 That means if you add a loader definition after the existing ones and it matches the same `test`, it will be evaluated first.
 See the _Loader Definitions_ chapter to understand the different possibilities better.

-## Asset hashing

-With webpack, you can inject a hash to each bundle name (e.g., _app.d587bbd6.js_) to invalidate bundles on the client side as changes are made. **Bundle splitting** allows the client to reload only a small part of the data in the ideal case.

 ## Hot Module Replacement

 You are likely familiar with tools, such as [LiveReload](http://livereload.com/) or [BrowserSync](http://www.browsersync.io/), already.
 These tools refresh the browser automatically as you make changes. _Hot Module Replacement_ (HMR) takes things one step further.
 In the case of React, it allows the application to maintain its state without forcing a refresh.
 While this does not sound all that special, it can make a big difference in practice.

+## Asset hashing

+With webpack, you can inject a hash to each bundle name (e.g., _app.d587bbd6.js_) to invalidate bundles on the client side as changes are made. **Bundle splitting** allows the client to reload only a small part of the data in the ideal case.

 ## Code splitting